bniladridas/snapenhance/readme.md

 ## Usage

+### Standard Mode
 1. Upload a screenshot by clicking on the upload area
 2. Select a template from the horizontal scrolling list
 3. Choose an output format (Instagram, Twitter, etc.)
 4. Click "Apply" to enhance your screenshot
 5. Download the enhanced image

+### Delta Mode
+1. Toggle to Delta mode using the mode switcher in the header
+2. Enter a detailed prompt describing the background image you want to generate
+3. Click "Generate" to create an AI-generated background using Gemini API
+4. Upload your screenshot to overlay on the generated background
+5. Adjust positioning and settings as needed
+6. Download the final composite image

+### Visual Research
+1. Use the GPT-style search bar at the top of the application
+2. Enter queries about visual design, branding, or image enhancement
+3. Get AI-powered responses with relevant visual content suggestions

 ## Project Structure